Team-MCToolkit/MCToolkit/README.md

 MCToolkit is licensed under the GPL-3.0 license (with exceptions implemented as specified in section 7 of GPL-3.0) if not otherwise stated in source files or other files of this project.
 Copyright 2020 Pylo and [contributors](https://github.com/Team-MCToolkit/MCToolkit/graphs/contributors).

 MCToolkit is a project to continue MCreator.
-THis project is not affiliated with MCreator, Pylo, Minecraft or Mojang.
+This project is not affiliated with MCreator, Pylo, Minecraft or Mojang.
 Custom distributions of this software may not include Pylo, MCreator, MCToolkit trademarks (trademark name and logo) to not confuse the software with the official distribution of MCToolkit project.

 ## Notice